McFacePunch/OLLVM2/README.md

 Now either build all of llvm, or specify the tool like `opt`.
 All changes are contained within opt currently but this may change in the future.

+If build setup doesn't work due to lld missing, youre probably on a mac and used homebrew to install llvm.
+In this case add the following to your bashrz/zshrc `export PATH="$(brew --prefix llvm)/bin:$PATH"`

 ```
 cd ./build